Illinois Compiled Statutes

 (f) Upon application to the Department, the Department may issue a

-temporary permit to an applicant for a 6-month period to allow the holder
+temporary permit to an applicant for up to a 2-year period to allow the holder

 of such permit reasonable time to become eligible for a license under this Act.